-Answers to the frequently asked questions below can be found under the "Federal Agencies" tab of the FAQs page on FedRAMP.gov.
-If you have additional questions about the responsibility of an initial authorizing agency, please first reach out to your agency's FedRAMP Agency Liaison before reaching out to the PMO at info@fedramp.gov.
+Answers to the frequently asked questions below can be found under the "Federal Agencies" section on the FAQs page of FedRAMP's Help Center.
+If you have additional questions about the responsibility of an initial authorizing agency, please first reach out to your agency's FedRAMP Agency Liaison before reaching out to FedRAMP at intake@fedramp.gov.